Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 - The hospitality industry – hotels, restaurants, pubs and clubs – use propane gas for heating, cooking and hot water.

-- Liquid propane gas is used in forklifts.
+- Liquid propane gas is used in a propane tank with propane for forklifts.

 - Chicken farmers use propane gas to keep the chicks warm.